The Easiest Way to Make an Impact

 Ready to start planning today?
 View and download your FREE copy of A Guide to Making Your Will: Direct Your Assets to the People and Causes You Care About Most.

-By including a bequest to the NIU Foundation in your will or living trust, you are ensuring that we can continue our mission for years to come.
+By including a bequest to the NIU Foundation in your will or living trust, you are ensuring that we can continue our mission to support the future and growth of NIU for years to come.

 Check Out This Potential Scenario